rgugs/Coding_Notes/Python/Notes/Coding-Paradigms/Object-Oriented-Programming/1-Classes_and_Instances.md

 ### Methods

 So far we've covered adding *attribute refernces* to a class, but functions can also be attribute references.
 When functions are placed inside a class, they are referred to as **methods** and are limited in scope compared to functions outside the Class.
-They work on a specific object of the Class and use dot notation, the same way you can access other object attributes.
+They work on a specific instance of the Class and use dot notation, the same way you can access other object attributes.

 ```python
 class Animal: